Home

 A mosaic of a Roman noblewoman at her morning toilet, aided by her maids and slaves.
 Whilst not of Sabina it gives an indication of a daily life that involved elaborate and time-consuming preparation of her appearance and dress before even greeting her husband - let alone appearing in public.

 Nero appeared to be devoted to his new wife.
-She accompanied him everywhere in Athens and later Rome, and he was often seen fondling and kissing her whilst they were being carried around the city in a litter.
-But the flatteries he whispered into Sabina's ear may also have been mixed with dire warnings of her fate if she didn't convincingly play her role as his wife.
+She accompanied him everywhere in Athens and later Rome, and he was often seen fondling and kissing her whilst they were being carried around the cities in a litter.

 A depiction of the Rape of Persephone

-Whilst Nero might have actually been in love with Sporus/Sabina, we have only one, but very telling, hint in the sources as to her own feelings.
-To mark the start of the New Year, on 1 January AD68 she gave to the emperor a ring depicting the Rape of Persephone - a mythical girl who was kidnapped by Hades and taken into the underworld to become his bride against her will.
+Whilst Nero might have actually been in love with Sporus/Sabina, her life nevertheless probably depended upon successfully playing the role of his wife and the Empress.
+We have only one, but very telling, hint in the sources as to her own feelings.
+To mark the start of the New Year, on 1 January AD68 she gave to the Emperor a ring depicting the Rape of Persephone - a mythical girl who was kidnapped by Hades and taken into the underworld to become his bride against her will.

 The End